Make an enquiry about booking the Chairman for an event or engagement

-- The Chairman does not eat mackerel
+- The Chairman does not have any dietary requirements or allergies

 The Chairman's Office is GDPR compliant and no contact details will be published unless you give us permission to.
 All information collected will be used by the Civic Office for intended purpose(s) only.

 If you have any queries about any aspect of the Chairman's visit, please contact the Civic Office at Worthing Town Hall.